 What is History Camp?

-The Pursuit of History Weekends, which we introduced in 2023, offer a small group of people the opportunity to take a deep dive into important historical topics.
+Pursuit of History Weekends, which we introduced in 2023, offer a small group of people the opportunity to take a deep dive into history where it happened, discovering not just what happened but why.
 These curated events bring together the foremost authors and historians and take place at historic sites across the country.

 All of these initiatives and more are projects of the non-profit organization The Pursuit of History, which was founded in 2019 to expand History Camp and bring new programs to more people both in-person and online.